Photo by Innerbody Research

 Hims offers prescription valacyclovir for the management of oral and genital herpes.
 You can get just a few pills shipped to you at a time, with the intention to use them episodically (a typical regimen), or you can get a daily prescription to take prophylactically.
 At this time, the prices and available doses from Roman are superior to Hims.

-The strongest competitor against BlueChew and Hims is Rocket Rx, which offers better sildenafil prices than either and tadalafil prices that rival the best deals you can get from Hims.
+The strongest competitor against BlueChew and Hims is Rocket Rx, which offers better sildenafil prices and tadalafil prices that rival the best deals you can get from Hims.
 And it does this without requiring the long billing periods and high up-front costs you see with Hims’ best deals.

 In addition to Rocket Rx and Roman, there are a few other noteworthy alternatives: